 ETOL Input.
 Criterion value for checking whether the eigenvalues are numerically different from each other or are multiple.
 When ETOL is less than 3.0D-16, this value is used as the standard value.

 CTOL Input.
 Criterion value for checking whether the adjacent eigenvalues can be considered to be approximately equal to each other.
 This check uses formula (3.1).
 This value is used to assure the linear independence of the eigenvector corresponding to the eigenvalue belonging to approximately multiple eigenvalues (clusters).

 The value of CTOL should be generally 5.0D-12.
-For a very large cluster, a large CTOL value is required. $1.0D-6 \ge CTOL \ge ETOL$ When condition $CTOL > 1.0D-6$ occurs, $CTOL$ is set to 1.0D-6.
-When condition $CTOL < ETOL$ occurs, $CTOL = 10 \times ETOL$ is set as the standard value.
-(See 2) in a, "Notes," in (3), "Comments on use.")
-NEV Output.
-Number of eigenvalues calculated.
-One-dimensional array NEV(5).
-The detail information is as follows: NEV(1) indicates the number of different eigenvalues calculated.
+For a very large cluster, a large CTOL value is required.

+When condition CTOL \leq ETOL occurs, CTOL $= 10 \times$ ETOL is set as the standard value.

+The detail information is as follows:

 NEV(2) indicates the number of approximately multiple, different eigenvalues (clusters) calculated.

 NEV(3) indicates the total number of eigenvalues (including multiple eigenvalues) calculated.

 NEV(4) indicates the number representing the first of the eigenvalues calculated.

-NEV(5) indicates the number representing the last of the eigenvalues calculated. Е Output.
-Eigenvalues are stored in E. The eigenvalues calculated are stored in $E(1:NEV(3))$.
+NEV(5) indicates the number representing the last of the eigenvalues calculated.

+E Output.
+Eigenvalues are stored in E.

+The eigenvalues calculated are stored in E(1:NEV(3)).

 One-dimensional array E(MAXNE).

 MAXNE Input.
 Maximum number of eigenvalues that can be calculated.

-When it can be considered that there are two or more eigenvalues with multiplicity m , MAXNE must be set to a larger value than $NL - NF + 1 + 2 \times m$ that is bounded by n .
-Size of the dimension of array E. When condition $NEV(3) > MAXNE$ occurs, the eigenvectors cannot be calculated.
-(See 3) in a, "Notes," in (3), "Comments on use.") М Output.
-Information about the multiplicity of eigenvalues calculated. $M(i,l)$ indicates the multiplicity of the i -th eigenvalue λ_i . $M(i,2)$ indicates the multiplicity of the i -th cluster when the adjacent eigenvalues are regarded as clusters.
-(See 2) in a, "Notes," in (3), "Comments on use.")
-Two-dimensional array M(MAXNE,2).
+When it can be considered that there are two or more eigenvalues with multiplicity m, MAXNE must be set to a larger value than $NL - NF + 1 + 2 \times m$ that is bounded by n.
+Size of the dimension of array E.

+When condition NEV(3) > MAXNE occurs, the eigenvectors cannot be calculated.

+M Output.
+Information about the multiplicity of eigenvalues calculated.

+M(i,l) indicates the multiplicity of the i-th eigenvalue λ_i .
+M(i,2) indicates the multiplicity of the i-th cluster when the adjacent eigenvalues are regarded as clusters.

 EV Output.
-When $IVEC = 1$, the eigenvectors corresponding to the eigenvalues are stored in EV.
+When IVEC = 1, the eigenvectors corresponding to the eigenvalues are stored in EV.

 The eigenvectors are stored in EV(1:N,1:NEV(3)).

 Two-dimensional array EV(K,MAXNE).

-ICON Output.
-Condition code.

-See Table DM_VGEVPH-1.
+See Table DM VGEVPH-1.